jeffknupp/domain-parser/README.md

 There are tests, but not enough.
 I'm hoping that if people find this useful they'll contribute test cases to the projects.

+# New in version 0.0.4

+* Use `pylru` and TLD_CACHE to speed up parsing in long-running programs